St. Mary's General Hospital Foundation

 “The paramedics had to use defibrillator paddles on me three or four times; they kept getting me back and losing me,” Nikki recalls.

-When she arrived at St. Mary’s, staff were ready for her.
-Nikki was rushed to the catheterization lab where she had an angioplasty – a tiny tube inserted into a vein in her leg and up through her body to find the problem.
+When she arrived at St. Mary’s, staff were ready.
+Nikki was rushed to the catheterization lab where she had an angiogram – a tiny tube inserted into a vein in her leg and up through her body to find the problem.

 The unexpected culprit

-SCAD heart attacks, which disproportionately strike women, seem to come out of nowhere.
-They happen when a blood vessel suddenly tears and flaps down into itself, blocking blood flow.
+SCAD heart attacks, which disproportionately affect women, seem to strike out of nowhere.
+They happen when a blood vessel suddenly tears and folds into itself, blocking blood flow.
 Certain conditions can increase the likelihood of a SCAD heart attack, including hormonal fluctuations that come during and after pregnancy.

-Nikki’s symptoms began with shoulder soreness, but she attributed the pain to carrying around a heavy diaper bag and car seat.
-Hours later, she started feeling pressure building in her chest.
+Nikki's symptoms began with shoulder soreness, which she attributed to carrying around a heavy diaper bag.
+Hours later, pressure began mounting in her chest.

-Nikki downplayed her symptoms, telling her husband she was fine.
-But when he saw her grimacing in discomfort on the bathroom floor, he called an ambulance.
+Downplaying her symptoms, Nikki insisted she was fine.
+But when her husband saw her grimacing in discomfort on the bathroom floor, he called an ambulance.

-Nikki, now 39, credits three things with saving her life: her husband’s insistence on calling 911, the quick-acting paramedics, and the excellent care she received at St. Mary’s.
+Nikki, now 39, credits three factors with saving her life: her husband’s insistence on calling 911, the swift response of the paramedics, and the exceptional care she received at St. Mary’s.

 Nikki Bates with her son at SMGH.

-“We are so fortunate to have the cardiac services that we do in our community,” she says.
+“We are so fortunate to have the cardiac services that we have in our community,” she says.

 Nikki recently celebrated the second anniversary of her SCAD heart attack on Oct.
 6 – a date that aptly coincided with Thanksgiving weekend this year.

-Nikki remains thankful for the life-saving care St. Mary’s provided her two years ago, and for the holiday memories her family got to make because of it.
+She remains thankful for the life-saving care she received at St. Mary’s, and for the holiday memories her family got to make and cherish afterwards.

 “I experienced my son’s first Halloween, my son’s first Christmas, my first Mother’s Day – all because of St. Mary’s,” Nikki says.
 “I get to keep making beautiful holiday memories today because of the care I received there.”